-The Department for International Trade says UK businesses will benefit from lower import prices, such as aluminium and some fuel and oil products.
+The government says UK businesses will benefit from lower import prices, such as aluminium and some fuel and oil products.

 The deal with the Caribbean states (known as the Cariforum) covers 12 countries, including Barbados and Jamaica, and was signed on 22 March.